-Remaining parts of this wall can be seen near Ostbanhof in Friedrichshain, adjacent to the Topography of Terror, near Checkpoint Charlie and are sprinkled around other places throughout the city of Berlin.
+The remaining parts of this wall can be seen near Ostbanhof in Friedrichshain, adjacent to the Topography of Terror, near Checkpoint Charlie, and are sprinkled around other places throughout the city of Berlin.
 There is an obligation to visit this wall because it represents the official freedom of Germans after years of battles and wars.
-Afterwards, if you just want to have fun and enjoy Berlin, you can certainly swing in a balhaus in Berlin instead!
+Afterward, if you just want to have fun and enjoy Berlin, you can certainly swing in a Ballhaus in Berlin instead!

 Black Forest, Germany

 One of the most stunning and natural German landmarks is the Black Forest.
 This forest is located in the Rhine Valley, in the state of Baden-Württemberg.
 This southwest forest lays at an elevation of 4,898 feet and spans over 2,000 square miles.
 The Black Forest is best-known for its typical farmhouses, the famous Black Forest cake, the cuckoo clock, and Black Forest ham.
 You should tour the Black Forest to see the Danube, Nagold and Rench Rivers, and the Triberg Falls.

 One of the authentic and quaint places to visit in Germany is the village of Rothenberg ob der Tauber.
 This town is located in the district of Middle Franconia in the region of Bavaria right on the Tauber River.
 It was known as a self-ruling city from the late Middle Ages until 1803.
 Rothenberg is famous for the well-preservation of its medieval history, taverns, and architecture.

 If you want to see the filming locations of Harry Potter and the Deathly Hallows part 1 & 2, then head on over for your historical and modern tour of Rothenberg ob der Tauber, a stunning German landmark.
 It is also known as the town that was seen in Disney’s Hunchback of Notre Dame.